One day is there of the series

 'T were Thanksgiving day.

-We are busy working to bring Emily Dickinson's "Thanksgiving Day" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "Thanksgiving Day" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Thanksgiving Day" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.